IvanMartinez/oauth2_webmachine/README.md

 The following errors may occur before the redirection URI is verified, so they are not forwarded to any URI.
 They are the direct response to the request.

-- HTTP 400 Bad Request: The request is missing some of the following parameters: response_type (or its value isn't "code"), client_id or redirection_uri.
+- HTTP 400 Bad Request: The request is missing some of the following parameters: response_type, client_id or redirection_uri.
 If it is a POST request, this error is also returned when username or password are missing.
 - HTTP 403 Forbidden: The value of cliend_id or redirection_uri doesn't match a registered client.

 Any other error or successful response is forwarded to the registered redirection URI of the client with a HTTP 302 response, as explained in the specification.

-*Notice response_type errors are not forwarded to the redirection URI as required by the specification.*
+4.2.2.1.
+Error Response

+Same as before, except for there are not HTTP 403 Forbidden responses.

 4.1.3.
 Access Token Request